Table

 The results of observation are generally more effective when employees who have to operate the machines or work in specific conditions are asked for feedback.

-They are in a better position to report on any potential risks, and can recommend effective steps that the organisation can take to ensure worker safety.
+They are in a better position to report on any potential risks, and can recommend effective steps that the organization can take to ensure worker safety.

 Safety analysts and consultants can also be brought on the scene to observe processes, after which they provide feedback.